 Large datasets hosted on corporate or academic clusters and workstations can be uploaded to the Seven Bridges Platform using the Seven Bridges Command Line Uploader.
 This is a fast and secure upload client that has been optimized to efficiently upload files to the Seven Bridges Platform, taking advantage of parallelization where possible.

-The Seven Bridges Platform command line uploader requires Java 1.7 or newer.
+The Seven Bridges Platform command line uploader requires Java, and the recommended Java version is 1.8.
 Issue the following command in a terminal window.

 $ java -version